jhotmann/tasker-phone-modes/README.md

 When a property is omitted, left null, or is an empty array `[]`, that setting is left unchanged.
 Things like `null`, `true`, `false`, and integers (`1`, `2`, `42`) should never have quotes around them. `"Strings"` should always use double quotes.
 Proper indenting is nice but optional.

-# Changing Contexts
-The name of the config files are important because they need to match a context's name.
-When the `home` context is active, `home.json` is used to lookup the settings for the `home` context.
-You can activate/disactivate contexts within a task or with a profile.
-I personally only use profiles to handle context changes.

-To activate a context, simply call the `AddToContext` task with the name of the context as the first parameter, and to disactivate a context call the `RemoveFromContext` task with the name of the context as the first parameter.

 # Examples
 Here is how I use this framework to automate the settings on my phone. *Note, I store all my profiles and tasks that control phone contexts in a separate Tasker project than the Modes project.
 This makes updating the Modes project seamless.*